DrEmpiricism/Optimize-Offline/README.md

 A short list of some of the optimizations include:

-- Completely disables Cortana without removing the default search feature.
+- Completely disables Cortana without disabling the default search feature.
 - Disables a significant amount of telemetry, logging, tracking, monitoring and background feedback submission.
 - Prevents bloatware link creation and disables a plethora of annoying default features.
 - Disables Windows' annoying pop-up notifications and tips.
 - Disables non-explicit application and system location sensor access.
 - Disables background error reporting and automatic syncronization to Microsoft.
-- Disables Cortana's intrusiveness during the OOBE component pass.
 - Disables the automatic creation of tabs and icons for Microsoft Edge.
 - Disables intrusive Microsoft feedback and notification queries.
-- Cleans-up the default Context Menu options and integrates custom options.
+- Cleans-up the default Context Menu.

 ## About the -Additional switch ##

-When the -Additional switch it used, all content enabled in the Config.ini file will be integrated into the image.
+When the -Additional switch it used, any content specified in its configuration file (Config.ini) will be integrated into the image.
 This eliminates the need to use an external Distribution Share to integrate content.

 Within the '\Content\Additional' directory are six folders: 'Drivers', 'SystemLogo', 'RegistryTemplates', 'Setup', 'Unattend' and 'Wallpaper', and one configuration file: Config.ini.
 The script automatically checks each folder to ensure the file-types are valid for the type of content being added to the image.
 Aside from the 'Drivers' and 'RegistryTemplates' folders, content validation is based on Microsoft's deployment guidelines.
-Any content located in the 'Setup' folder will be uploaded because what a user implements during the setup of their device can be an array of different container types - files, directories, executables, etc.
+Any content located in the 'Setup' folder will be copied because what a user implements during the setup of their device can be an array of different container types - files, directories, executables, etc.

 All content that gets copied to the image are copied to the locations that are in accordance with Microsoft's deployment guidelines.
 For example, any system logo is copied to '\Windows\System32\oobe\info\logo', wallpaper is copied to '\Windows\Web\Wallpaper', setup content is copied to '\Windows\Setup\Scripts' and an unattend.xml is copied to '\Windows\Panther' after it is applied to the image itself (this is detailed more below).

-All content can be files, folders or directories.
+Content can be in the form of files, folders or directories.
 If, for example, you want a wallpaper directory called 'Custom', Optimize-Offline will copy the added 'Custom' directory - and all contents therein - to the '\Windows\Web\Wallpaper' directory while keeping its original file structure.
 Content is NOT copied haphazardly nor are original file structures ignored.

 **Optimize-Offline does NOT add any script to the registry to be automatically executed during new user log-in and all content is ONLY copied to the image.
 Only default setup scripts like SetupComplete.cmd, OOBE.cmd and ErrorHandler.cmd will run automatically as they're designed to do by default.**

 ## Registry template integration ##

-Any custom registry template (.reg) file to be integrated into the offline image must be placed in the '\Content\Additional\RegistryTemplates' folder when using the -Additional switch and Config.ini.
+Any custom registry template (.reg) file to be integrated into the offline image must be placed in the '\Content\Additional\RegistryTemplates' folder when using the -Additional switch.
 No editing of these template files is required and Optimize-Offline will copy and edit them accordingly to apply them to the appropriate offline image's registry hives.

 ## Driver integration ##